bionic-gpt/bionic-gpt/website/content/docs/running-locally/use-cases.md

 Having identified documents that you would the LLM to use as part of it's answers, you can upload those documents via the user interface.

-In the background we use a service called unstrutured to remove the text from those documents.
+In the background we use a service called unstructured to remove the text from those documents.
 So the quality of answers you get is going to depend on the quality of the text within those documents.

 ![Alt text](/resource-augmented-generation.png "Uploading docements")